11bus11/book-store1/README.md

 Some of the code is based on the code snippets provided in the [bootstrap](), and [django]() documentation.

 ### Content and Media
 When writing the README.md, i used my mentor Harry Dhillon's [Nourish and Lift project](https://github.com/Harry-Leepz/Nourish-and-Lift) as a guide.
 All pictures on the website are taken by me, and information about who wrote and published the book can be found on the [live site](https://book-store-ci.herokuapp.com/) on each book's product page.
 The publisher can be seen on the covers.
-The description for the books also tells the user where the description was copied from.
+The description for the books are from [goodreads](https://www.goodreads.com/), [wikipedia](wikipedia.com) or [bokus](https://www.bokus.com/).

-Erik Vodopivec Forsman, 2022
+Erik Vodopivec Forsman, 2023